 It’s difficult to overeat clean keto whole foods.
 Usually, it’s the keto substitutions, sweeteners and treats that tend to contribute to excess eating.

 You can do this strict keto challenge any time but it’s always more fun to have accountability and support.
-Click here to make your commitment to join us on this challenge starting August 1, 2019!
+Click here to make your commitment to start the challenge any time you like!
 Please use hashtag #HNGketochallenge on social so we can hear about how it’s going.